Entspannter/DHTs-in-neurology-trials/README.md

 - sponsors.txt
 - studies.txt

+## Analyses and figures
+Analyses and figures for the manuscript can be found in the executable aggregated_analysis_Dec22.ipynb Jupyter notebook and the respective 'Graphs' and 'Outputs' folders.
+Code was run on Python 3.8.13, personal (currently free) API keys might be required for individual upload of maps to plotly chart-studio (see Jupyter notebook).

 ## Original methodology
 This article makes use of the methodology first presented in the [manuscript](https://www.nature.com/articles/s41746-020-0259-x) "Quantifying the Use of Connected Digital Products in Clinical Research" (Marra, Chen, Coravos, and Stern, 2020).
 Its source code can be found in the respective [repository](https://github.com/arieldora/ConnectedDigitalTools).